toastmod/panels/README.md

 I also want this to be my startup code for projects that use WGPU.

 # Credit
-My code is based off of the [Learn WGPU tutorial.](https://sotrh.github.io/learn-wgpu/)
+My code is based on the [Learn WGPU tutorial.](https://sotrh.github.io/learn-wgpu/)